awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 mediaimport:CreateDatabaseBinarySnapshot
 ```

-The following sample JSON policy grants the additional permissions to bucket *my\-custom\-installation\-files* and it contents\.
+The following sample JSON policy grants the additional permissions necessary to access bucket *my\-custom\-installation\-files* and its contents\.

 ```
 {